dabit3/nextjs-gitcoin-passport/README.md

 ## Up and running with Gitcoin Passport

-This is a reference architecture to show you how to build with and use the Gitcoin Passport APIs to score users for your app.
+This is a reference architecture to show you how to build with and use the [Gitcoin Passport](https://passport.gitcoin.co/#/) to score users for your app.

+Gitcoin Passport is a tool that enables developers to provide sybil resistance for their applications.

 ### Getting started